Probe Scheduling for Efficient Detection of Silent Failures: Introduction

-Building on this, we efficiently construct deterministic schedules with approximation and D2M ratios that meet the analytic bounds.
+Building on this, we efficiently construct deterministic schedules with approximation ratios that meet the analytic bounds.
 Our {\em random tree} (R-Tree) schedulers derive a deterministic schedule from the probing frequencies of a memoryless schedule, effectively ``derandomizing'' the schedule while attempting to loose as little as possible on the objective in the process.
 We show that when seeded, respectively, with a \SUMe\ or \MAXe\ optimal memoryless schedule, we obtain deterministic schedules with approximation ratio of $O(\log \nTofe)$ for the strongest \SUMe\ objective and ratio $O(\log \nTofe + \log \nElements)$ for the strongest \MAXe\ objective, where $\nElements$ is the number of elements and $\nTofe$ is the maximum number of tests that can detect the failure of a particular element.
-We also present the Kuhn-Tucker (KT) scheduler which is guided by the Kuhn Tucker conditions on the convex program computing the optimal \SUMe\ memoryless schedules and is geared to \SUMe\ objectives.
-The KT scheduler adapts gracefully to changing priorities, that can happen, for example, in response to changing traffic patterns in the network, and allows for a seamless transition.
+We also present the Kuhn-Tucker (KT) scheduler which is geared to \SUMe\ objectives and adapts gracefully to changing priorities which can be the result of changes in the network traffic patterns.

 Finally, we evaluate the different schedulers on realistic networks of two different scales: We use both a globe-spanning backbone network and a folded-Clos network, which models a common data center architecture.
 In both cases, the elements we are testing are the network links.
 For the backbone, our tests are the set of MPLS paths and for the Clos network we use all routing paths.
 We demonstrate how our suite of schedulers offers both strong analytic guarantees, good performance, and provides a unified view on attainable performance with respect to different objectives.
 By relating performance of our deterministic schedulers to the respective memoryless optima, we can see that on many instances, our deterministic schedules are nearly optimal.
 We also demonstrate how our theoretical analysis explains observed performance and supports educated further tuning of schedulers.